ponchomoon/js-basics-comparisons-readme/README.md

 # JavaScript Comparisons

 ## Overview
 In addition to performing arithmetic and assigning value to variables, JavaScript has additional operators for comparing values.
-The return value for a comparison is **always** `true` or `false`.
+The value returned by a comparison is **always** `true` or `false`.

 ## Objectives
 1. Compare values with `===` and `!==` to test for equality.